carpentries/lesson-development-training/episodes/17-operations.md

-To make it easier for other community members to assess the current state of a lesson in the Incubator, The Carpentries encourages lesson developers to indicate the status of their lesson by labeling its progress through a _lesson life cycle_:
+To make it easier for other community members to assess the current state of a lesson in the Incubator, The Carpentries encourages lesson developers to indicate the status of their lesson by labelling its progress through a _lesson life cycle_:

 ![The life cycle of a lesson](fig/life_cycle.png){alt="Diagram of the life cycle of a lesson in The Carpentries ecosystem.
 A lesson is proposed at the beginning of the